 - Documents - Explains how to assemble documents in PDF and RTF format based on the user’s answers to the interview questions.

 - Objects - Explains the use of Python objects to simplify the way information is organized.

 - Groups - Explains how to gather information into special variables that contain zero or more items representing a group of some sort.

 - Functions - Explains how to use special Python functions to simplify and generalize the way questions are asked.

 - Legal Applications - Explains some special objects types that are useful for interviews created by legal practitioners.

 - Special Variables - Describes variables that have special properties

 - Reserved Names - Lists the variable names you aren’t allowed to use because they would conflict with the functionality of docassemble and Python.

 Users start an interview by going to its URL, which is the

-/interview path on your server with the
+/interview path on your site with the

 i URL parameter set to the